matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 Apple is being _so transparent,_ that they're not even encrypting this telemetry.
 They're sending it plain text out of your macbook, across the internet to the nearest CDN so that _everyone_ between you and the server can see what apps you're using by opening `wireshark` or `tcpdump`.

+I speculate that Apple's mad dash to seal the doors to their ecosystem was rapidly accelerated by the latest of their many [public slap fights](https://www.theverge.com/2020/8/13/21367923/fortnite-apple-app-store-epic-games-need-to-know) with another company.

 # The Banality of Evil

 While _EVERY_ Consumer Electronics Company has a hand in the staggering human rights violations of the People's Republic of China; Apple is in a unique position to make meaningful changes.